Exploring alternatives to ad tracking in iOS

 • Open Settings, Safari.
 Switch on Prevent Cross-Site Tracking.

-• Turn on Block All Cookies only if you accept some site breakage.
-I prefer leaving cookies on but blocking trackers.
+• Turn on Block All Cookies only if you can live with some breakage.
+I would leave cookies on and block trackers first.

 3. Tidy app permissions